MattW0/DaikoPublic/content/Party/Krah Krah Gang/Colt Creed.md

 ### 2. Important relationships (family, friends, ...)
 - Neighboring townsfolk.
 People know Colt for his work to deal with bounties and ,,helping’‘ with monster problem or anything paranormal
 ### 3. Places you have a connection with (birthplace, place of studies/training, ...)
-- The evergreen plains and the rocky mountains
+- The evergreen plains and the [[Nations/Daicon Kingdom/Lore/Durgrat Mountains|Durgrat Mountains]]
 ### 4. Membership/affiliations with organizations (clans, army, guilds, ...)
 - Served in the army
 - Poker member at the shamshackle